-The following games are unable to run on a Windows 11 platform on devices that have 12th Generation Intel processors.
-That said, Intel claims that these games will be patched through Windows Update sometime mid-November 2021 and the issue will no longer remain (for these games only):
+The following games are unable to run on a Windows 11 platform on devices with 12th Generation Intel processors.
+You can run Windows 7 games for Windows 11.
+Intel claims these games will be patched through Windows Update sometime mid-November 2021 and the issue will no longer remain (for these games only):

 - Bravely Default 2

 - Football Manager Touch 2019